Vietnam.vn - Nền tảng quảng bá Việt Nam

 The crypt has fortunately survived intact, having escaped the tomb robbers who destroyed many other nearby monuments.
 The site was discovered by archaeologists in 2019.

 Another glass urn at the site contained the ashes of a woman named Hispana.
-Her ashes were not placed in wine, but instead were placed in the urn with amber jewelry, a rock crystal vial containing patchouli, and a silk object.
+Her ashes were not immersed in wine, but instead were placed in the urn with amber jewelry, a rock crystal vial containing patchouli, and a silk object.

 The study was recently published in the scientific journal Journal of Archaeological Science: Reports.